tascha/ConnectedLib/40_establishing_a_partnership/41_start_the_conversation/preparing-your-pitch.md

 **WHAT IF THEY SAY NO?**

-<div class="text">“People are afraid of the &quot;no&quot;, and that&#039;s truly the worst that can happen.
-I have been shut down so many times I&#039;m like, ‘Alright, well, there&#039;s five more ice cream shops on this block, so I&#039;ll find something.’” -- MLAFocusGroup</div>
+<div class="text">“People are afraid of the "no", and that's truly the worst that can happen.
+I have been shut down so many times I'm like, ‘Alright, well, there's five more ice cream shops on this block, so I'll find something.’” -- MLAFocusGroup</div>

 **_“People are afraid of the &quot;no&quot;, and that&#039;s truly the worst that can happen.
 I have been shut down so many times I&#039;m like, ‘Alright, well, there&#039;s five more ice cream shops on this block, so I&#039;ll find something.’” -- MLAFocusGroup_**